Sunless Spray Tanning

 Whichever product and application method you choose, sunless tanning is a great option for today's busy tanner.

-Helpful Sunless Tanning Tips
+Helpful Spray or Sunless Tanning Tips

 - Do not shave your legs for several hours before applying sunless tanners.
 Some folks can get away with it, but if your skin is on the sensitive side, avoid it.